chrissobolewski/htmm/_notes/Emergency fund.md

 ---

-Remember, whenever you take any money out of your *emergency fund*, remember to put it back in once the emergency is over and you can start saving again.
+Whenever you take any money out of your *emergency fund*, remember to put it back in once the emergency is over and you can start saving again.